amrheing/climate_automation/README.md

 | schedule_sunday         | False     | Time Pattern for scheduling Sundays                              |
 | schedule_weekdays       | False     | Time Pattern for scheduling Weekdays                             |

+If you do not give a time schedule it is always in time.

 ## Helper Configuration

 The script is able to get a very fine tuned time scheduling input.